ylashin/HadoopPD/readme/spark-streaming-part5.md

 ## Conclusion

-Spark is a decent tool to do distributed daat processing in near realtime (not necessarily streaming) and it can easily
+Spark is a decent tool to do distributed data processing in near realtime (not necessarily streaming) and it can easily be integrated with other platforms like Azure or Power BI.